 On the bucket list: Antarctica, Italy, Croatia.

-We've been together for seven years, and I plan on keeping him.
+We've been together for eight years, and I plan on keeping him.
 We met on a sailing ship called Adventuress in Puget Sound where we taught kids about marine biology.

 The conservatory is my favorite spot on a rainy Seattle day.

 I point out each one I see.

 I've raised future guide dogs to the blind, worked at an animal shelter, and fostered countless pups.

 I love them all.

 As a native Oregonian, I'll never get enough of being in nature and adventuring in my own backyard.